R-Codes & Design Guidelines

 Residential Design Codes (R-Codes)

-Residential Design Codes (R-Codes) form the basis for controlling residential development in a consistent manner throughout Western Australia through local governments.
+Residential Design Codes (R-Codes) form the basis for controlling residential development in a consistent manner throughout Western Australia.
 The R-codes are adopted by local governments by reference in their local planning scheme.

 The objectives of the R-Codes are: